 After deciding to donate, you will be working with a team of professionals who are dedicated to your well-being.
 UF Health Shands has been performing live kidney donor transplants since 1966, and our team is committed to providing expert care to you and your recipient.

 There are many benefits that come from living donation.

-- First, the recipient has time to plan for a transplant.
+- The recipient has time to plan for a scheduled transplant.
 Research shows that the less time a patient is on dialysis, the longer a transplanted kidney will function and the longer a person will live.

-- Second, a kidney transplant doubles the life expectancy compared to staying on kidney dialysis treatment.
+- A kidney transplant doubles the life expectancy compared to staying on kidney dialysis treatment.

 - Another benefit can be the positive feelings a patient can experience knowing that the gift came from either a generous stranger or a loved one.

-- Avoid the waiting period (3-5 years) on the non-living donor list.
+- Avoid the waiting period (3-6 years) on the deceased donor list.

-Information about the donor or the recipient will not be disclosed even if the donor requests it.
+Information about the donor or the recipient will not be disclosed.
 All interactions with the living donor team are strictly confidential.
 However, the donor is free to share any information with the recipient regarding the donation process.
 This is to protect the confidentiality of the donor and maintain the integrity of the living donor program by staying in compliance with the Health Insurance Portability and Accountability Act (HIPAA).

 Sources of donor kidneys